-We've had this one languishing in our front room (the wooden box became a depositary for books etc)for about five years now.
-I won it in a painting competition and kept it for a suitable milestone; yesterday eve seemed a good excuse as we had planned a readings evening to mark my trilogy of books finally being out on Amazon, and new projects underway.
+We've had this one languishing in our front room (its wooden case had become a book depositary) for about five years now.
+Won in a painting competition, I had kept it for a suitable milestone; yesterday eve seemed a good excuse as we had planned a readings evening to mark my trilogy of books finally being out on Amazon, and new projects underway.

-Mark prized the cork half way which then broke in half.
-He then pulled the rest out with a corkscrew as we all cringed (especially the restaurant owners) waiting for something to be shattered.
+Mark prized the cork partway and it broke in half.
+He then pulled the rest out with a corkscrew as we all cringed, (especially the restaurant owners) waiting for something to be shattered.
 It sort of plopped out and I imagined sadly that Jean-Paul the chef's warning that it might be too old was probably going to be correct.
 In fact it was fine, and, like a bottle from a fairy story its contents lasted until the final glass was passed round.

 The trilogy Going out in the Midday Sun is now out on Amazon in paperback and ebooks, which I have blogged before, and I'll now stop going on about it . . .